rustup

 This would give us the desired cipher suites without having to detect their support & specify them on various platforms and it would also use native certificate bundles.

-I'm new to rust, so I'm not yet confident of my understanding of .toml files for rustup
+I'm new to rust, so I'm not yet confident of my understanding of .toml files for rustup and reqwest.

 I don't know how much fuzz testing is/was done for ring, rustls, and reqwest.

-has extensive use of unsafe code.
+Merely feeding real-world data to ring has already revealed issues, so I do not expect it to hold up particularly well under fuzz testing.
+However, this is irrelevant to rustup unless ring has extensive use of unsafe code.
 The worst issues code detectable via fuzzing in safe code are panics, infinite loops or OOMs, and I don't think those are critical for rustup use cases.

-https://github.com/trailofbits/siderophile/ may help you identify interesting targets for fuzzing that reach the largest amount of unsafe code, although I'm not sure how well it would work for an FFI-heavy crate such as ring
+https://github.com/trailofbits/siderophile/ may help you identify interesting targets for fuzzing that reach the largest amount of unsafe code, although I'm not sure how well it would work for an FFI-heavy crate such as ring.

-with the OpenSSL backend so long as we can configure its cipher suites appropriately.
+I believe ring has quite a bit of unsafe code.
+I don't mind using reqwest with the OpenSSL backend so long as we can configure its cipher suites appropriately.
 Is that perhaps an easier thing to do ?

 (The rustls/webpki/ring audit is starting next week, should take about 2 weeks.)

-Third-party security audit of ring
+Third-party security audit of ring, webpki, and rustls:

 - Nice summary by the author of

-is at https://jbp.io/2020/06/14/rustls-audit.html - The report is at https://github.com/ctz/rustls/blob/master/audit/TLS-01-report.pdf
+rustlsis at https://jbp.io/2020/06/14/rustls-audit.html - The report is at https://github.com/ctz/rustls/blob/master/audit/TLS-01-report.pdf

 I was looking at the Cargo manifests for rustup and the download crate and found it pretty confusing that there seem to be like three download backends all enabled by default.
 Why is that?